justanothernoob4648/immersion/README.md

 - **OpenRouter-backed OpenAILLMService** for the conversation brain.
 - **ElevenLabsTTSService** for lifelike speech.
 - **TavusVideoService** for an animated avatar persona.
-- A custom **ConversationCoach** that injects props/stimuli and native-language nudges when the learner hesitates or falls silent.
+- A custom **ConversationCoach** that injects stimuli and native-language nudges when the learner hesitates or falls silent.

 > ✅ This repository only contains the server/agent implementation.
 A client (web, mobile, etc.) must provide the `webrtc_connection` and Tavus session objects at runtime.